 For starters, Dean is really pumped on the Touring Car series this year, as the number of Mazda entries for the 2017 season has doubled over last year.
 Plus, Mazda is offering a brand new, race-ready Mazda MX-5 for $53,000, a price just twice that of a base, street-legal, 2016 Mazda MX-5 Miata Sport.

-The new $53,000 Miata MX-5 Cup car comes with the necessary full complement of track safety gear, a wickedly bad (meaning good) suspension, race ready tires and wheels, as well as a sealed engine, differential, transmission, and ECU.
+The new $53,000 Miata MX-5 Cup car comes with the necessary full complement of track safety gear, a wickedly bad (meaning good) suspension, the best rain tires, and wheels, as well as a sealed engine, differential, transmission, and ECU.

 The beauty of club racing is often the club itself.
 Pre-race get-togethers are often hosted by local dealerships.
 This event was at Roger Beasley’s Mazda South Dealership in Austin, where the local dealership and Mazda club joined with the Austin Humane Society to sponsor the pre-race activities.
 While there we had a chance to meet a couple of Mazda- sponsored young racers.
 Austin’s Deriann Taylor, 20, has been racing since she was 9.
 In 2015, she won the Texas Regional Teen Mazda Texas Challenge.
 Deriann will be returning to the Teen Mazda Challenge later this year to defend her title.